-With the outdoor air sensor connected, the control module will calculate the set points of the three (3) space heating demands based on the programmed reset curves.
+If an outdoor air sensor is connected, the control module will calculate the set points of the three (3) space heating demands based on the programmed reset curves.
 The installer can change the slope of the reset curves by several adjustable parameters.
 The user can limit the maximum set point for the system using the space heating set points.